lelylan/lelylan/CONTRIBUTING.md

 # Contributing to Lelylan

 This document tries to define a contributor's guide explaining how to contribute to one or more Lelylan Microservices.
 It contains information about reporting issues as well as some tips and guidelines useful to experienced open source contributors.

+“Feel free to submit a PR” are words often found in GitHub, but met with confusion and fear by many.
+Getting started with contributing open source is not always straightforward and can be tricky.
+If you are new to contribution, [watch this egghead series](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github?utm_source=drip&utm_medium=email&utm_campaign=contributing-to-open-source-on-github
+) and you’ll be equipped with the the tools, knowledge, and understanding you need to start on contributing to the world of open source projects.

+Enjoy the coding and start contributing to the projects you use and love today.

 ### Topics